72nd/baserowdantic/README.md

 TODO.

 Three way to manipulate basic fields.
 Last one is recommended.
+PENDING changes!

 ```python
 # Update by ID